 Okay, so now we know winning at New Year’s resolutions boils down to our mindset about our own abilities.
 But not all resolutions are created equal.
 Some are more difficult to achieve than others, so it’s important to think about these things when you’re making your financial resolutions for the new year:

 That resolution to become a millionaire by the end of the year is admirable, but is it really attainable?
 Breaking down your resolution into bite-sized chunks will make it way easier to accomplish.

 Say you want to stop eating out and start cooking more.
 Start with a resolution to cut out restaurants just during the week.
 That lets you save money Monday through Friday, while still giving yourself some breathing room on Saturday and Sunday if those Olive Garden breadsticks become too tempting.

 Have a plan.

-WalletHub’s survey found that almost half of people planning to make resolutions in 2020 expect to keep their resolution for just six months or less, with most citing laziness as the resolution-killing culprit.
+WalletHub’s survey found that almost half of people planning to make resolutions in the new year expect to keep their resolution for just six months or less, with most citing laziness as the resolution-killing culprit.